riscv-europe/summit-website-development/summit/2025/twg-tutos.md

 ### T1.1 -- Intro to RISC-V (aka RISC-V 101)

-Come to hear aout the What, How and Why of RISC-V!
+Come to hear about the What, How and Why of RISC-V!

 This tutorial is perfect for anyone curious about RISC-V or looking to deepen their understanding and engagement.
 The covered topics are: